benhoyt/gosnip/README.md

     usage: gosnip [-d] [-i import ...] statements...

-To download and install, use "go get":
+To download and install, use `go install`:

-    $ go get github.com/benhoyt/gosnip
+    $ go install github.com/benhoyt/gosnip@latest

 For simple uses, just specify one or more Go statements on the command line, and gosnip will roll them into a full Go program and